ISUgenomics/data_wrangling/assign_colors/README.md

 **STANDARD OUTPUT** <br>

-*By default with value-to-color mapping, statistics from all numeric columns are returned to the standard output.
+*By default, in value-to-color mapping, statistics from all numeric columns are returned to the standard output.
 The statistics include 5 metrics: minimum, maximum, mean, median, and standard deviation.
-Every metric is calculated in a few grouping variants and returned as metrices: per COLUMN (which makes it easy to extract GLOBAL value) and per row-column [unique label-trait pairs] (which provides explicit values for CELL type of data slicing and makes it easy to extract per ROW, i.e. unique label value).*
+Each metric is calculated in a few grouping variants and returned as a matrix: per COLUMN (which makes it easy to extract a GLOBAL value) and per row-column [unique label-trait pairs] (which provides explicit values for CELL type of data slicing and makes it easy to extract per ROW, i.e., unique label value).*

 <details><summary>expand content</summary>